 BMX Cycling Travel Insurance

-BMX Cycling is a type of Cycling that involves racing on tracks or performing tricks on ramps and rails.
-BMX stands for Bicycle Motocross, as it originated as a non motorised version of Motorcycle Racing.
-It was founded in California by a group of youngster who began riding their bicycles on dirt tracks.
-Nowadays, BMX Cycling is a very popular Adventure Sports, it is even an Olympic Sport.
+It was founded in California by a group of youngsters who began riding their bicycles on dirt tracks.
+BMX Cycling is a very popular Adventure Sports, it is even an Olympic Sport.

 - BMX Cycling Organisations